-In 2001, the Texas legislature passed Senate Bill 1074 which became the Texas Racial Profiling Law.
-That is, the law came into effect on January 1, 2002 and required all police departments in Texas, to collect traffic-related data and report this information to their local governing authority by March 1st of each year.
+In order to understand the analysis provided in this report, it is imperative that the evolution of the Texas Racial Profiling Law and its requirements, is discussed.
+That is, in 2001, the Texas legislature passed Senate Bill 1074 which became the Texas Racial Profiling Law.
+Thus, the law came into effect on January 1, 2002 and required all police departments in Texas, to collect traffic-related data and report this information to their local governing authority by March 1st of each year.
 In 2009, the racial profiling law was modified to include the collection and reporting of all motor vehicle related contacts where a citation was issued or arrest made.
 In addition, the modification to the law further requires that all police officers indicate whether or not they knew the race or ethnicity of the individual before detaining them.
-Further, it is required that agencies report motor vehicle related data to their local governing authority and to the Texas Commission on Law Enforcement (TCOLE) by March 1st of each year.
+Further, it was required that agencies report motor vehicle related data to their local governing authority and to the Texas Commission on Law Enforcement (TCOLE) by March 1st of each year.
 The purpose in collecting and presenting this information is to determine if police officers in a particular municipality are engaging in the practice of racially profiling minority motorists.